Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Network and Error Models

 As well as modelling noise during entanglement link generation, the effect of storing the entanglement links in noisy quantum memories can also be quantified using Werner states \cite{li2021efficient,inesta2023optimal}.
-A Werner state stored for time $t$ in two imperfect memories will have a Werner parameter given by \hbox{$w_t = w_0 e^{-t/T_c}$}, where $T_c$ is a measure of decoherence time for the Bell state and $w_0$ is the initial value of $w$ at generation time $t=0$.
-For a discrete-timeslot network model, this expression can be rewritten using a grouped decoherence constant $\Delta = e^{- T_{\text{slot}}/T_c}$:
+A Werner state stored for time $\tilde{t}$ in two imperfect memories will have a Werner parameter given by \hbox{$w_{\tilde{t}} = w_0 e^{-\tilde{t}/T_c}$}, where $T_c$ is a measure of decoherence time for the Bell state and $w_0$ is the initial value of $w$, due to noisy entanglement link generation, at time $\tilde{t}=0$.
+For a discrete-timeslot network model, this expression can be rewritten using the age of the Werner state $\tau$ and a grouped decoherence constant $\Delta = e^{- T_{\text{slot}}/T_c}$:

-The decoherence constant $\Delta$ also represents the probability of both qubits in the Werner state being unaffected by single-qubit depolarisation noise (e.g. $ 1-\Delta = (1-p_n)^2$) during the time period $T_{\text{slot}}$.
-The term $\tau \in \{0,1...\}$ is the number of discrete timeslots for which the state has been stored.
-As such, $\Delta$ will be a function of both the decoherence rate, as well as the timeslot length.
-A quantum memory cutoff can be selected using knowledge of the decoherence rate of the memories.
-For a given minimum Bell state fidelity, an appropriate cutoff $Q_c$ can be calculated using Eq (\ref{eq:2}), such that states are discarded once they fall below the threshold.
-However, a more stringent choice of cutoff will also reduce the end-to-end distribution rate \cite{azuma2021tools}.
+The decoherence constant $\Delta$ also represents the probability of both qubits in the Werner state being unaffected by single-qubit depolarisation noise (e.g., $ 1-\Delta = (1-p_n)^2$) during the time period $T_{\text{slot}}$.
+As such, $\Delta$ will be a function of both the decoherence rate and the timeslot length.
+The age of a Werner state $\tau \in \{0,1,\ldots\}$ is defined as the number of timeslots after generation that the state has been stored in memory.
+It is computed as the difference between the index of the current timeslot and that of the timeslot in which the state was generated.
+For a given minimum Bell state fidelity, an appropriate cutoff $Q_c$ can be calculated using Eq.~(\ref{eq:2}) such that states are discarded once they fall below a threshold fidelity.
+However, a smaller value of the cutoff $Q_c$ will also reduce the end-to-end distribution rate \cite{azuma2021tools}.